collapsed-stacks/startups/questions/9700/i-have-the-beta-for-my-product-out-what-do-i-do-next.md

 - posted by: [paulzag](https://stackexchange.com/users/5451744/paulzag) on 2016-07-14
 - score: 1

-<p>Target opinion leaders who have reach with LinkedIn Pulse, blogs or newsletters.
-Offer a free beta test for them and their readership. </p>
+Target opinion leaders who have reach with LinkedIn Pulse, blogs or newsletters.
+Offer a free beta test for them and their readership.

-<p>Think in terms of marketing verticals, like "solopreneurs" instead of "internet marketers"</p>
+Think in terms of marketing verticals, like "solopreneurs" instead of "internet marketers"

-<p>Create scarcity: Limit the beta to the first XX people.</p>
+Create scarcity: Limit the beta to the first XX people.

-<p>Articulate what problem or pain your product solves.</p>
+Articulate what problem or pain your product solves.

-<p>I wouldn't approach Guy Kawasaki unless you've done a tech startup before and know how to scale fast.</p>
+I wouldn't approach Guy Kawasaki unless you've done a tech startup before and know how to scale fast.

-<p>Pick someone who will take your call or email.</p>
+Pick someone who will take your call or email.